 Since they're not true wireless Powerbeats also boast a longer battery life (15 hours to the Pro's 9).
 Yes, yes, there is that little bit of wire between the buds but because the in-ear fit is also identical to the market-leading Powerbeats Pro, the wire is less irritating than on the many similar-looking buds of this type – you don't feel the snag and drag that you sometimes get.

-At this price what you're looking at a very premium, high-quality product that you could still just about call affordable – especially when compared to its more illustrious, true wireless big brother.
+At this price what you're looking at a very premium, high-quality product that you could still just about call affordable – especially compared to its more illustrious, true wireless big brother.
 They're similarly excellent for making calls and controlling Siri, too.

 If you're after a great true wireless headphones for running, but can't stretch to Powerbeats Pro, Jabra's Elite Active 75t is your new workout bud.
 It's also great for gym workouts, cross training, cycling, spinning, rope thrashing and anything else where you get sweaty.
 Since I started using these and the Powerbeats Pro, I would now not willingly go back to even the most minimally wired Bluetooth headphones.

 For workout purposes the 75t sound great.
 Actually, they sound pretty even if you are not working out.
 They're sufficiently bassy, great with pounding, workout-friendly music, and have a reasonable amount of musicality too.
 I've used them many times as headphones outside of a gym/run environment.